Kyrios

 crisis interventions

-Averting The Collapse Of The World's Largest Ice Sheets To Prevent Sea Level Rise - Saving Antarctic Ice
+Averting The Collapse Of Antarctic Ice Sheets To Prevent Sea Level Rise

 What are Crisis Interventions?These are brief undertakings where Kyrios takes action to avert or lessen the severity of a disaster in a bid to reduce loss of lives and destruction.